- You can only get HIV by coming into contact with specific bodily fluids of someone living with the virus (e.g. blood, semen, breastmilk).

 If adequate safety practices are not in place, healthcare workers can also be at risk of HIV from cuts made by a needle or sharp object (needlestick injury) with infected blood on it.
 However, the risk of ‘occupational exposure’, is very low in most countries.

 If you think you have been exposed to HIV, the only way to find out if you have HIV is to have an HIV test.

 There are many myths about HIV.
 Some people wrongly believe that HIV can be spread through the air (even though HIV can’t survive in air).
 HIV can’t be spread through saliva, casual contact, touching toilet seats or from mosquito bites either.

 See our page on HIV myths for more information.

 There are a number of ways you can protect yourself from HIV, including:

-- taking HIV treatment if you are a new or expectant mother living with HIV, as this can dramatically reduce the risk of passing HIV to your baby during pregnancy, childbirth and breastfeeding.
+- taking HIV treatment if you are a new or expectant mother living with HIV, as this will dramatically reduce the risk of passing HIV to your baby during pregnancy, childbirth and breastfeeding

-For more detailed information on how to prevent HIV infection visit the relevant page listed below:
+For more detailed information on how to prevent HIV infection visit the relevant page from the listed below: